 This formula is calculating the sine of FieldA.

 The SINH function calculates the hyperbolic sine of the specified angle.
-The angle must be in radians.
+The angle must be in radians, as SINH functions are evaluated in radians.
 If the parameter is NULL or cannot be converted to a numeric value, then the function returns NULL.

 SINH(<NumericParameter_1>)